What is Dividend Discount Model?

 What are the Different Types of Dividend Discount Model (DDM)?

-- Zero Growth: The simplest variation of the dividend discount model, which assumes the growth rate of the dividend remains constant into perpetuity and the share price is equal to the annualized dividend divided by the discount rate.
+- Zero Growth: The simplest variation of the dividend discount model assumes the growth rate of the dividend remains constant into perpetuity, and the share price is equal to the annualized dividend divided by the discount rate.

 - Gordon Growth DDM: Frequently called the constant growth DDM, as implied by the name, the Gordon Growth variation attaches a perpetual dividend growth rate with no change throughout the entirety of the forecast.

 - Two-Stage DDM: Considered a “multi-stage” DDM, the two-stage DDM determines the value of a company’s share price with the model split between an initial forecast period of increased dividend growth and then a period of stable dividend growth.

 - Three-Stage DDM: An extension of the two-stage DDM, the three-stage variation consists of three stages, with the dividend growth rate declining over time.

 DDM vs. DCF Valuation: What is the Difference?

 The dividend discount model (DDM) states that a company is worth the sum of the present value (PV) of all its future dividends, whereas the discounted cash flow model (DCF) states that a company is worth the sum of its discounted future free cash flows (FCFs).